 Who is Patrick Heath?

-Patrick Heath, former mayor of Boerne, Texas for 20 years, has had a long and illustrious career advocating and legislating for libraries, Texas libraries in particular.
-Patrick is a respected and active library supporter in local, state and national library circles.
+Patrick Heath, former mayor of Boerne, Texas, for 20 years, has had a long and illustrious career advocating and legislating for libraries, Texas libraries in particular.
+Heath is a respected and active library supporter in local, state, and national library circles.

 Although Patrick Heath and his wife, Carla, have moved to the Dallas area to be close to family, they continue to maintain a strong attachment to this library and community.
-Heath's influence is far reaching, he is well respected and admired, and his insight and perseverance have proved invaluable to the Boerne Public Library (and now the Patrick Heath Public Library) over the past 30 years.
-His labor on behalf of all libraries have been tireless, and his singular efforts on the state level have moved Texas libraries to a superior standing.
+Heath's influence is far reaching, he is well respected and admired, and his insight and perseverance have proved invaluable to the Boerne Public Library over the past 30 years.
+His labor on behalf of all libraries has been tireless, and his singular efforts on the state level have moved Texas libraries to a superior standing.